 Whole body vibration machines are safe and effective, and there are numerous studies to back it up (check out the studies down below).
-Vibration machines have been found to help you lose weight and build muscle and are an ideal form of exercise for people who cannot safely do traditional exercises.
+Vibration machines have been found to help you lose weight and build muscle and are an ideal form of exercise for people who cannot or don’t want to do traditional exercises.

-Vibration machines are used at hospitals, gyms, and in physiotherapy across the country.
+Vibration machines are used in hospitals, gyms, and in physiotherapy rooms across the country.
 However, when bringing one home, make sure you know how to use it safely and responsibly.
 We’ll go over how they work and how to use them safely in this article.

 Do whole body vibration machines work?

 When used properly, vibration machines produce fantastic results.
 Researchers have found that whole body vibration machines typically lead to a large amount of fat loss.
 (1) It’s also been shown to improve blood circulation, lower blood pressure (2), increase strength, (2/3), and can aid in losing weight (4).
 One study found that using a vibration machine combined with following a diet is just as effective as aerobic exercise and dieting.
 Furthermore, vibration can decrease cellulite, improve your balance, and even your digestive system.